-Schmorl nodes (correctly spelled Schmörl nodes) refer to protrusions of the cartilage of the intervertebral disc through the vertebral body endplate and into the adjacent vertebra.
+Schmörl nodes, often spelled Schmorl nodes and also referred as intravertebral herniations, refer to protrusions of the cartilage of the intervertebral disc through the vertebral body endplate and into the adjacent vertebra.
 The protrusions may contact the marrow of the vertebra, leading to inflammation.

 They may or may not be symptomatic, and their etiological significance for back pain is controversial.
-Schmorl's nodes are found in 40-75% of autopsies.
+Schmörl nodes are found in 40-75% of autopsies.

 - 1. McFadden KD, Taylor JR. 1989.
 End-plate lesions of the lumbar spine.
 Spine.
 14(8):867-9.
 PMID 2781398.